eltonc7921/github-tutorial/README.md

 # Github Tutorial
 ###### *by Elton Chan*
 ---
+# Git and Github
+Git is a version control system that helps manage your history of code.
+Github is a cloud based server that utilizies git to make collaboration easier.

+---
 # IDE Setup
 Follow the directions [here](https://github.com/hstatsep/ide50)
 > Useful for having your terminal on the website so you can access it on any computer with WiFi